Adult Video Chat. What It Is.

 Pornography of any kind is broadly illegal across African countries.
 In some countries these laws seem to be based on cultural views.
 In others, they are related to the fact that age and identity verification systems are not robust or common.
 Given this landscape, we do not actively operate in Africa.

 The Middle East

 A complicated landscape.
 Pornography laws are not well documented.
 But sometimes you can learn a lot about things by studying the broader legal culture.
 In many Middle Eastern countries, it would be so obvious that pornography is not allowed that no one would even think to make a law about it.
 In general, if a woman is not allowed to show her face in public without being arrested and the government executes people for being gay, we consider ourselves to be de facto outlawed, even if it isn't explicitly stated in the law.

 Iran, Iraq, Saudi Arabia, and the United Arab Emirates have clear laws prohibiting all forms of pornography.
-We do not operate in any of these countries and would strongly advise models not to broadcast while traveling in these locations.
+We do not operate in any of these countries and would strongly advise models not to broadcast while traveling or living in these locations.

 Turkey and Israel have legalized pornography and we've seen no prohibitive activity against adult video chat there.
 Lebanon and Azerbaijan appears to be similarly unrestricted for adult entertainment and likely don’t have a problem with adult video chat.